Use Multi Threading in a Single Job

 . - A new AsyncReader is created using the CSVReader.

 - The setMaxBufferSizeInBytes method is invoked to set the size of the AsyncReader's internal buffer.
+In the given example, it is set to 10 MB.

 - Data is transferred from the input CSV file to the output CSV file via JobTemplate.DEFAULT.transfer.

-- The getPeakBufferSizeInBytes method is used after the transfer to illustrate how much of the buffer was actually used.
+- The getPeakBufferSizeInBytes method is used after the transfer to illustrate how much of the buffer was used.

 Console Output